Taking A Trip To Visit Grandparents Or Older Relatives? Tips To Reduce The Risk

 Kullar suggests getting a PCR test before you travel.
 That's the diagnostic test to determine if you are infected with the virus that causes COVID-19.
 People who are asymptomatic or presymptomatic can spread the virus, without even knowing they are infected.
 If your test is positive you should cancel your trip and quarantine yourself for 14 days and get retested.
 Also, it is important to tell anyone that you have been around of your positive test result, Kullar says.

 But if your test is negative, you still need to take precautions.
-Tests are not are not always accurate.
-According to the CDC, it's possible you could still have COVID-19 even if your test result is negative.
+Tests are not always accurate.
+According to the CDC, it's possible you could still have COVID-19, even if your test result is negative.

 "It's important to remember testing is not perfect," Miller says.
 "A test is a snapshot in that moment."
 If the test is taken too early after infection, there may not be enough virus present to be detected by a test.